abpframework/abp/docs/en/Community-Articles/2022-10-27-Dotnet7-Upgrade/Upgrade-Your-Existing-Projects-to-Dotnet7.md

 ## Docker Image Update

-If you are using Docker for automating the deployment of applications, you also need to update your images.
+If you are using Docker to automate the deployment of applications, you also need to update your images.
 We were using `aspnet:6.0.0-bullseye-slim` base and after the .NET 7, we started using `aspnet:6.0.0-bullseye-slim` in our Docker files.

 ```
 FROM mcr.microsoft.com/dotnet/aspnet:7.0-bullseye-slim AS base